trannhukhoinguyen/multi-feature-blog/README.md

 ### Logo & Branding

-The template includes a built-in church SVG icon that's used throughout the site.
+The template includes a built-in house SVG icon that's used throughout the site.
 To customize:

 1. Replace the SVG icon in `src/components/Global/Header.astro` and `src/components/Global/Footer.astro`
 2. Update favicon in `public/favicon.svg`